Heading to the hospital can be a stressful time, but there are ways to plan for your stay so that it’s more comfortable.

 Before you head to the hospital, have a list ready of all the medications you take.
 In addition, bring with you any important records or paperwork that your health care provider asked for.
 Have all of your doctors’ numbers available just in case they’re needed.
 Ask a friend or relative to come with you to be your helper in the hospital and your advocate in talking with nurses and doctors.

-“One important document many patients do not think about bringing is an Advance Directive with durable power of attorney designee,” says Keck Medicine of USC critical care nurse Linda Dankwa, MBA, BSN, RN.
+“One important document many patients do not think about bringing is an advance directive with durable power of attorney designee,” says Linda Dankwa, MBA, BSN, RN, a critical care nurse at Keck Medicine of USC.
 “If something were to happen during a patient’s visit, a caretaker should have a legal right to make decisions on the patient’s behalf.”

 “If time permits, you can ask to visit the unit you will be staying at to meet some of the staff,” says Dankwa.
 “Also be prepared to engage and participate in your plan of care, or designate someone you trust to do so on your behalf.”